Lulu Austin (Violin/Percussion)

 Lulu has travelled across India and the Balkans, collecting spicy melodies and oriental flavours along her way.
 She has studied different styles of world music, including Modal/Greek/Turkish styles in Crete with Giorgos Papaioannou, Bulgarian music with Atanas Slavov at The Plovdiv Academy of Music and Dance in Bulgaria, and Middle Eastern music with Maren Lueg in Turkey.

-Lulu loves to travel and experience different cultures and her greatest passion is to share and play gypsy, Balkan and folk music from around the world.
+Lulu currently performs with Chai for All klezmer band and Opa Rosa balkan quartet, and is training as a Suzuki teacher.
+She loves to travel and experience different cultures and her greatest passion is to share and play Eastern European, balkan and folk music from around the world.

 Elvin Herrick (Darbuka/Riq/Frame Drums)